NilssonMN/Cocktail-Explorer/README.md

 # 🍹 Cocktail Explorer

-A simple web application built with **Vanilla JavaScript, HTML, and CSS** that lets users explore and search for cocktails.
+A web application built with **Vanilla JavaScript, HTML, and CSS** that lets users explore and search for cocktails.

 ---